Membership Geeks

 What actually is a sales funnel?

-A sales funnel is essentially the ‘ideal' process that you would like someone to go through, from first visiting your site to becoming a repeat customer.
+A sales funnel is essentially the ‘ideal' process that you would like someone to go through.
+This includes from first visiting your site to becoming a repeat customer.

-It's the path (or funnel!) that you will send visitors to your website through, starting with them subscribing to your email list and providing multiple touch points for the subscriber to make a purchase.
+It's the path (or funnel!) that you will send visitors to your website through.
+You start with them subscribing to your email list, then providing multiple touch points for the subscriber to make a purchase.

-For a membership site in particular, your funnel can be really important in encouraging people to make the leap to becoming a member.
+For a membership site, your funnel can be particularly important in encouraging people to make the decision to become a member.

-A typical funnel looks a little bit like this:
+A traditional sales funnel looks a little bit like this:

 So, an example funnel for a membership site might be: